mohemiv/TCLtools/README.md

 Сollection of TCL scripts for Cisco IOS penetration testing
 =======
-TCLtools — Сollection of TCL scripts for Cisco IOS penetration testing

-What software is featured?
+With TCLproxy you can use any Cisco IOS hardware as a pivoting station.
+It's easy to set up and use!

+Features
 ---------------------------

+ * TCLmap — Port scanner implementation (nmap)
  * TCLproxy — Proxy server implementation

 TCLproxy
 --------
-TCLproxy can be used to create SOCKS4a proxy server or forward a remote port to a local port.
+TCLproxy is a tool for pivoting through Cisco devices.
+It's capable to forward any TCP port or launch a proxy server.

 ```
-TCLproxy v0.0.2
+TCLproxy v0.0.3

 Usage: tclsh ./tclproxy.tcl [-L address]... [-D address]...

 Proxy server implementation.
+Binary protocols are supported.

   -L [bind_address:]port:remote_host:remote_port
-    The script will forward a remote port to a local port.
+    Forward a remote port to a local port.
-    Multiple connections and multiple forwarding are supported.
+    Multiple connections and multiple forwards are supported.

   -D [bind_address:]port
-    The script will create a SOCKS4a proxy.
+    Launch a SOCKS4a proxy server.

- You can also use forwarding between some VRF tables if it is possible on this hardware:
+ Forwarding between VRF tables:
-    -D [VRF_server_table@][bind_address]:port[@VRF_clients_table]
+    -D [VRF_table_for_listening@][bind_address]:port[@VRF_table_for_outbound_connections]
-    -L [VRF_server_table@][bind_address]:port[@VRF_clients_table]:remote_host:remote_port
+    -L [VRF_table_for_listening@][bind_address]:port[@VRF_table_for_outbound_connections]:remote_host:remote_port

   optional arguments:
-  -f, --upgrade-the-speed      The speed can be increased by 1-15 KB/s, but connections don't close automatically.
+  -f, --disable-eof-check      Speed increases by 1-15 KB/s, but connections don't close automatically.
 Dangerous!
   -h, --help                   Show this help message and exit.
   -q, --disable-output         Quite mode.
-Dangerous, sometimes you can not stop the script after the start!
+In this mode, you can disconnect from the console without script termination.
+Dangerous!
-  -l, --low-ports              Use privileged source ports, for NFS (they will be incremented from 1 to 1023 consistently)
+  -l, --low-ports              Use privileged source ports.
+Required for NFS (source port increments from 1 to 1023 every connection)
-  -n, --disable-dns            Never do DNS resolution with -D
+  -n, --disable-dns            Do not resolve DNS names in SOCKS mode

+  The effect of --disable-eof-check and --disable-output options depends on hardware architecture and firmware version.

    example:
     $ sudo py3tftp -p 69